 Are you a new craps player?
 Learning the game’s lingo is a great place to start because it will help you understand how to play craps and communicate during games.
-We’ve put together an A to Z list of all the craps terms you need to sound like a veteran player in your next online craps game.
-Let’s get started.
+Here’s an A to Z list of all the craps terms you need to sound like a veteran player in your next online craps game.

-A bet that the next roll will be two aces.
+A bet that the next roll will b

 Rolling a 3.